Crazy Over Dogs - All Dogs Matter

 The Facts of This Myth:

 The truth is that your dog’s mouth contains plenty of germs.
 Most of us, including myself, forget about the stuff that it eats off the ground.
-In addition, dogs’ teeth does not get brushed as regularly as we brush our own.
+In addition, dogs’ teeth do not get brushed as regularly as we brush our own.
 This leads to bacteria and tartar.

-However, the bacteria or germs are usually specific to your dog and unlikely to cause harm to the owners or public.
+However, the bacteria or germs are usually specific to your dog and unlikely to cause harm to the owners or the public.
 Therefore, if you keep your dog healthy have it up to date on its vaccinations, which includes worming, you should have nothing to worry about, such as the next kiss and cuddle from your dog.

 Myth 4: Dogs Age Seven Years For Every Human Year: